Don't Eat the Yellow Snow: Story

 "Don't Eat the Yellow Snow" is a song about a man who dreams that he was an Eskimo named Nanook.
 His mother warns him "Watch out where the huskies go, and don't you eat that yellow snow."
 The song directly transitions into "Nanook Rubs It".
 The song is about Nanook encountering a fur trapper "strictly from commercial" who is whipping Nanook's "favorite baby seal" with a "lead-filled snow shoe".
 Eventually Nanook gets so mad he rubs husky "wee wee" into the fur trapper's eyes, blinding him.
 According to the lyrics, this scene is destined to take the place of "The Mud Shark" (a song from the live album Fillmore East – June 1971) in Zappa mythology.
 Zappa then sings in the fur trapper's perspective, who laments over the fact that he has been blinded.
 The fur trapper then makes his way to the parish of St. Alfonzo, introducing the next song "St. Alfonzo's Pancake Breakfast".

-From this point forward, the suite almost completely abandons the previous storyline (the fur trapper's blindness is never explicitly healed).
+From this point forward, the suite almost completely abandons the previous storyline (the fur trapper's blindness is never explicitly healed though an outtake of Nanook Rubs It reveals that there is a cure to his afflicted eye.)
 In this song a man attending St. Alfonzo's Pancake Breakfast engages in such appalling deportment as stealing margarine pats from the tables, urinating on the bingo cards, and instigating an affair with an attractive married female churchgoer whose husband is in the Marine Corps and who is into sadomasochism.
 The final song in the suite, "Father O'Blivion", is about a priest, Father Vivian O'Blivion, who makes the pancakes for the St. Alfonzo fund-raiser.
 The lyrics somewhat ambiguously describe his recent sexual encounter involving a leprechaun and a sock, after which the Father proclaims that St. Alfonzo would be proud of his achievement.
 Then he utters the Latin phrase "Dominus vobiscum, Et cum spiritu tuo (meaning "The Lord be with you, and with your spirit.").
 Won't you eat my sleazy pancakes just for Saintly Alfonzo."
 There are many possible reasons why the pancakes are "sleazy"; Zappa leaves them to the listener's interpretation.
 The suite can only loosely be said to follow a story and is treated as one piece only because of the musical transitions, the way each song introduces the next, and how later songs reference previous songs.